LCernei/Event-Driven-Programming-Labs/lab-1/README.md

 The Window has a minimal size which was set using the WM_GETMINMAXINFO message processing.
+The 'Text' / 'Button' / 'Input' has a custumized style becouse the 'CreateFont()' function was used.
+The elements fill the window on resize using the WM_SIZE message processing.
+The app redraws the entire window if a movement or size adjustment is made, because the style of the class: CS_HREDRAW | CS_VREDRAW.

 If you click the 'Alert' button, you can remove it by selecting 'YES' from the message box that appeared.

 If you click the 'X' button from the 'Title bar', the app won't close.
-Even with Alt+F4 it Prompts a message box, then another one.
+Even with Alt+F4 it prompts a message box, then another one.

 Maximize and minimize work by default.